fraterrisus/walkthroughs/phantasie-1/index.md

 If you're in a town and pick **Save Game**, the state of your party members is written to disk along with the ID of the town you're currently in.
 The next time you start the game, if you select **Continue Saved Game** it will bring up the roster and allow you to pick a character.
 Then it drops you in whatever town that character was last saved with an empty party, and you start from there.

 All that being said, you can pretty easily back up the Boot disk image as much as you like, but the game is easy enough that you probably don't need to.
-I do recommend using emulator save states if you do something dangerous (like fighting a Minor Deity somewhere), although you always have the option of killing the emulator and reloading from disk if you like the feel consequences for your actions.
+I do recommend using emulator save states if you do something dangerous (like fighting a Minor Deity somewhere), although you always have the option of killing the emulator and reloading from disk if you don't like the consequences of your actions.

 ### Getting Around and Getting Along

-*Phantasie* uses a top-down view for overland exploration and a novel map-based view for dungeons.
+*Phantasie* uses a top-down view for overland exploration and a map-based view for dungeons.
 On the Apple you'll use a somewhat novel 3-W-E-S cluster for movement, although 'N' and '3' work equally well for north.
 On the Amiga you have to click on the map in the rough direction you want your party to move, although in dungeons you're given a compass rose you can click if you prefer that.

 There is a working in-game time system, although it tends to be transparent right up until it isn't.
 Characters have an Age statistic and it is possible for them to die of old age but in practice that shouldn't be an issue.
 Resting at an inn ostensibly takes two weeks but I haven't paid close enough attention to the passage of years to know whether this makes any practical difference.